-Penalties for late filings start at £100 per month for employers with 1-9 employees and increase to £400 per month for the largest employers.
+- Penalties for late filings start at £100 per month for employers with 1-9 employees, increasing to £400 per month for the largest employers

-Penalties for late payment are based on the amount that is due and starts at 1% and rises to 4% depended on the number of times the employer defaults in the tax year.
+- Penalties for late payment are based on the amount that is due and start at 1 per cent, rising to 4 per cent depending on the number of times the employer defaults in the tax year

-Failure to settle any payment due within a 6 month period will lead to a further penalty of 5%.
+- Failure to settle any payment due within a six month period will lead to a further penalty of 5 per cent